Hypothetical answers to continuous queries over data streams: Adding negation

+\begin{example} A hospital is conducting a study on early detection of critical patients.
+A patient that either shows bad results on their lab tests or does not have good vital signs (cardiac markers and blood oxygen levels) is placed under observation.
+A patient that is under observation and does not have good vital signs is moved to the ICU.
+This patient is considered a candidate for early risk detection two days before being moved to the ICU.

+These rules are implemented in the following program $\Pi_H$, which uses EDB predicates \m{BCA} (bad clinical analyses), \m{GCM} (good cardiac markers) and \m{GBOL} (good blood oxygen levels), as well as IDB predicates \m{GVS} (good vital signs), \m{ST} (patient status) and \m{Risk} (patient at risk).
+All these predicates include the patient's name as the first argument and the timestamp as the last; predicate \m{ST} also includes the patient status (\m{us} for ``under surveillance'' and \m{ic} for ``intensive care'') as second argument.
+Since the laboratory is overworked, they only communicate bad results of analyses as a combined outcome (predicate \m{BCA}) after two days.

+Note that $\m{BCA}(X,T+2)$ actually conveys information about the patient's status at timestamp $T$.
+(In particular, $\m{BCA}(X,0)$ and $\m{BCA}(X,1)$ are never produced by the datastream for any $X$.) \eoe \end{example}

+If $\Pi$ is a program and $D=\{D|_\tau\mid\tau\in\NN\}$ is a dataset, we write $\Pi\cup D\models\ell$ to denote that $\ell$ is entailed by $\Pi$ and $\bigcup_{\tau\in\NN}D|_\tau$ according to the cautious answer set semantics for logic programming~\cite{Gelfond1988}.
+As usual, a precise correspondence between this semantics and an operational semantics based on SLD-resolution only holds in the presence of a stratification of the predicate symbols in the program with respect to negative dependencies~\cite{Lloyd1984}.
+We now discuss what a notion of stratification should look like for programs in Temporal Datalog with negation. \end{newtext}

-\begin{definition} Let $\Pi$ be a program.
-The \emph{temporal closure} of a program $\Pi$ is the program $\Pid$ defined as follows.
+\begin{definition} The \emph{temporal closure} of a program $\Pi$ in Temporal Datalog with negation is the program $\Pid$ defined as follows.
 For each $(n+1)$-ary predicate symbol $p$ with a temporal argument in the signature underlying $\Pi$, the signature for $\Pi^\downarrow$ contains a family of $n$-ary predicate symbols $\{p_t\}_{t\in\NN}$.
-For each rule in $\Pi$, $\Pid$ contains all rules obtained by instantiating its temporal parameter in all possible ways and replacing $p(x_1,\ldots,x_n,t)$ by $p_t(x_1,\ldots,x_n)$.
-A program $\Pi$ is $T$-stratified if $\Pid$ is stratified in the usual sense. \end{definition}
+For each rule in $\Pi$, $\Pid$ contains all rules obtained by instantiating its temporal parameter in all possible ways and replacing $p(x_1,\ldots,x_n,t)$ by $p_t(x_1,\ldots,x_n)$. \end{definition} Observe that $\Pid$ is an infinite program \begin{newtext} (in Datalog with negation) \end{newtext} as long as $\Pi$ has at least one predicate with a temporal argument.

-Since the number of predicate symbols in $\Pid$ is infinite, the usual procedure for deciding whether a program is $T$-stratified does not necessarily terminate.
-However, this procedure can be adapted to our framework. \begin{definition} Let $\Pi$ be a program.
-The \emph{temporal dependency graph} of $\Pi$ is constructed as follows: for each predicate symbol $p$ with a temporal argument, we create a node with label $p(T)$ (where $T$ is a formal temporal variable); if $p$ does not have a temporal argument, we create a node with label $p$.

-For each node with label $p(T)$ and each rule $r$ in the definition of $p$, we first compute the substitution $\theta$ that makes the temporal variable in the head of $r$ equal to $T$; for each positive literal $q(x_1,\ldots,x_n,T+k)$ in $\body(r\theta)$, we create an edge between $p(T)$ and $q(T+k)$ (adding the node $q(T+k)$ if necessary) and label the edge with $+$.
-We proceed likewise for negative literals, but label the edge with $-$.

-We iterate this construction for any newly created nodes whose temporal variable is $T+k$ with $k\geq 0$. \end{definition}